-In addition to our unique culture of collaboration and peer oversight, we combine the benefits of both large and small investment consulting firms.
+In addition to our unique culture of collaboration and stringent peer review approach, we bring you large-firm resources and small-firm service.

-We collaborate with each client to build tailored and lasting investment solutions.
-At Callan, we:
+For over four decades, we have followed 8 core values while pursuing our mission to collaborate with each client to build tailored and lasting investment solutions.

 We honor our clients' trust by always putting their needs first and providing objective recommendations.
 Our success depends on quality consultation, professionalism, honesty, and integrity.